kshaffer/pypothesis/README.md

 ## pypothesis.py

 The beginnings of a Python module that will allow programmers a simpler interface for the hypothes.is API.
+See test (at end of script) for sample code.